The Segreants Club

 The Segreants Trust sends out an annual newsletter (The Magenta Messenger) each Autumn.
 This includes a summary of the year’s events and reports from the departing Captains.
 In addition, it highlights any important dates for the coming year.
 Please contact Mike Whetnall, Secretary to the Segreants Board, if you have any questions or input for the magazine.
 The editor is Holly Hill (2013) who is currently training with GB Rowing.

 In addition to this, the club has an email list to which we regularly send out updates including crew lists, progress reports and daily Bumps reports.
 If you would like to be added to this, please email Alex Fellows, the Captain of Boats.

 Supporting current student members…

 The Segreants can often ensure that capital projects, sometimes out of the reach of the Club, can be funded, providing immediate benefit to the Boat Club.

-In 2010, the astonishing generosity of the Segreants funded the purchase of a truly world-class VIII+ for Downing W1 in memory of past DCBC member, Alastair Nelson.
-This support propelled W1 to become Head of the River in both Lent and May Bumps in 2011, with the boat remaining unbeaten in the first year of use!
+In 2017, the astonishing generosity of the Segreants funded the purchase of a truly world-class VIII+ for Downing M1, named after DCBC alumnus Leo Judd.
+This support propelled M1 up the May Bumps chart, putting them in a strong position to fight for the Headship in 2018!

-It is intended that in the coming years the Segreants will increase the financial support it offers to DCBC and in doing so support the club in retaining the W1 Mays Headship, and returning to the Lents and to the Men’s Headships.
+It is intended that in the coming years the Segreants will increase the financial support it offers to DCBC and in doing so support the club in returning both the men and women to the Lents and Mays Headships.

 Rowing for the Segreants…